-The general communication concentration may be used as a basis for continued study in graduate school, or for management, sales, the ministry, public relations, marketing and other professional fields relying on strong presentation skills.
+The general communication concentration may be used as a basis for continued study in graduate school, or for management, sales, the ministry, marketing and other professional fields relying on strong presentation skills.

 A review each semester to determine retention in the Communication Department is based on the following:

 - Maintenance of a 2.5 grade point average in the major,

 - If the grade point average falls below 2.5, the student has one semester to raise the grade point average to a 2.5 or re-apply to the department.

 - Communication skills (e.g., writing, speaking and listening).

 - Production skills (e.g., computer graphics, Internet sites, public relations).

 - Research skills (e.g., library, surveys).

 - Critical analysis skills (e.g., apply principles and theory to situations).

 - Adaptability in responding to persons (e.g., age, gender, cultural differences) and situations.